-Three Stage Curriculum
+Three Stage Process

 Integrated Learning for Living and Work in Residential and Daytime Provision

 Hundreds of students have benefitted from the Trust’s innovative Practical Skills Therapeutic Education (PSTE) method that draws its inspiration from the insights of Rudolf Steiner, John Ruskin and William Morris.
-PSTE enables each curriculum to offer an exciting and wide range of course subjects that gives students the opportunity to overcome barriers to learning, become skilled through doing real-life purposeful activities and engage as valued members of their community.
+PSTE enables each process to offer an exciting and wide range of course subjects that gives students the opportunity to overcome barriers to learning, become skilled through doing real-life purposeful activities and engage as valued members of their community.